 The National Fiscal Stabilisation Levy Act 862, became effective from 12 July 2014.
 Under the Act, a 5% levy will be charged on profit before tax and is payable quarterly.

 The Financial recovery levy became effective from January, 2021.
-Under the Act, a 5% levy will be charged on profit before tax and is payable quarterly
+Under the Act, a 5% levy will be charged on profit before tax and is payable quarterly i.
+Non-Performing Loans Ratio ii.
+Capital Requirement Directive (CRD)

 46. REGULATORY DISCLOSURES